Lyoshikawa3914/Planner_app/README.md

 # Planner_app
-App that allows users to plan events throughout the week
+An App that allows users to plan events throughout the week